Citroen Berlingo review - Practicality, comfort and boot space

 That impressive cabin space is backed up by a vast load area.
 The M model’s 775-litre boot equates to 100 litres more than the old Berlingo Multispace in standard guise, and the XL gets a faintly ridiculous 1,050 litres.
 Folding the seats takes a simple flick of levers in the boot or on the seats themselves, and all three individual chairs drop into the floor for a near-level load area, via levers in the boot if necessary.
 If fitted, the sixth and seventh seats are removable altogether.

 The front passenger seat folds flat and almost completely level with those behind which, according to Citroen, means the Berlingo M can take objects up to 2.7 metres long, and the XL 3.05-metres – enough for a whitewater kayak.
 The boot door is huge, which is great for loading but a pain in tight spaces, where the glass hatch that can open separately comes into its own.
-It’s an optional extra on Flair models.
+It's an option on entry-level Feel trim models, but comes as standard on Flair XTR-spec models.

 In this review